ceremonious/KahootChallenge/README.md

 # Kahoot Challenge
 Web app built with Node.js, React and MongoDB.
 Challenge others to Kahoots.
-Playable at www.kahootchallenge.me